 Finland Job Interview Tips

-Working abroad sounds like an adventure to many people.
-However, a job search in Finland requires more than just the obvious Finland CV writing and translation - it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, job search in Finland requires more than just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation.
 You need to pass your Finland job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Finland.

 Do not underestimate the impact a job in Finland can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.